ceciliazhou/distributed_web_crawler/README.md

 	  -h, --help
 		show this help message and exit

-	  -s SEEDS, --seeds=SEEDS
+  	  -f FILE, --file=FILE
-		the web sites from which to start crawling
+  	  	the file which contains the web sites from which to start crawling

 	  -d DOWNLOADERS, --download=DOWNLOADERS
 		number of threads which download web pages